Skip to main content

 01

-Is the DCH7 worth double the price of the B150?
+Is the DCH7 worth the extra $900 over the B150?

 If you chip regularly or work hardwood at capacity, yes.
 The Honda engine alone accounts for much of the premium — it's the difference between a chipper that lasts 5 years and one that lasts 15.
 For occasional homeowner use, the B150 is the right value tier.